unazed/unazed.github.io/_posts/2019-2-2-11-reverse-engineering-10.md

 ssize_t (*read) (struct file *, char __user *, size_t, loff_t *);
 ```

 Which was quite a waste of time as we could've been able to derive this from the first call to the `file->f_op->read` but that's fine since now we need to delve into the implementation of this on the file structures that we're working with.
-Eventually, we get to the point where we have to figure out what `__fdget_light` does, as it has to retrieve the corresponding file structure for the stdout/stdin file-descriptors:
+Eventually, we get to the point where we have to figure out what `__fget_light` does, as it has to retrieve the corresponding file structure for the stdout/stdin file-descriptors:

 ```c
 static unsigned long __fget_light(unsigned int fd, fmode_t mask)